 Visitors can look at the prison cells that belonged to veteran freedom fighters and walk through corridors that the jailers walked in.
 Also recommended is the famous sound and light show that takes places in the Cellular Jail every evening, with dramatic narrations of the jail’s events.

 Timings: 9 am – 5 pm.
-Closed on Mondays.

-2) Radhanagar Beach
+2. Radhanagar Beach

-Arguably the best beach in all of the Andaman Islands, the Radhanagar beach has stunned each of its visitors with its soft sands and crystal clear waters.
+Arguably the best beach in all of the Andaman Islands, the Radhanagar Beach has stunned each of its visitors with its soft sands and crystal clear waters.
 The sunrise and sunset views from here are to die for and the water is also very favorable for a swim at all times.

 Timings: 4 am – 7 pm.

-3) Ross Island
+3. Ross Island